Damara tern: Habits

 The Damara tern eats mainly small fish, with the occasional squid, which are caught in repeated plunge dives from a height of 3-8m.
-Their migration is timed to coincide with spawning shoals of small fish in the shallow coastal waters of the Gulf of Guinea caused by strong upwellings of the coast of Ghana.
+Their migration is timed to coincide with spawning shoals of small fish in the shallow coastal waters of the Gulf of Guinea caused by strong upwellings at the coast of Ghana.
 These wintering birds roost communally but feed solitarily, spacing themselves at 10-50m from other Damara terns.

 Eggs are laid in a plain scrape in the substrate which is sometimes lined with shell chips or small stones.
 The clutch normally consists of one, occasionally two eggs with an incubation period of 18–22 days.
-For the first few days the female broods the chicks and the food is provided by the male then the chicks leave the scrape at a few days old and move towards the shore, they fledge after 20 days forming juvenile flocks.
-The juveniles are dependent on the adults for two and half months after they fledge.
+For the first few days the female broods the chicks and food is provided by the male.
+The chicks leave the scrape at a few days old and move towards the shore and fledge after 20 days forming juvenile flocks.
+The juveniles are dependent on the adults for two and half months after they have fledged.